-Many misconceptions exist about the differences between Type I and Type II Diabetes, a disease which affects 29.1 million people in the United States.1 Diabetes is a chronic disease, in which the pancreas produces less of or completely stops producing the hormone insulin.
-Insulin is essential in order to live.
-It breaks down the sugars in the body, converting them to energy.
+Many misconceptions exist about the differences between type 1 and type 2 diabetes, that affects 29.1 million people in the United States.
+Diabetes is a chronic disease in which the pancreas produces less of or completely stops producing the hormone insulin.
+Insulin is essential to live – It breaks down the sugars in the body, converting them to energy.

-Type I Diabetes, also referred to as juvenile diabetes, is commonly diagnosed in children and young adults.
-However, older adults can also contract Type I. It occurs when the pancreas completely stops producing insulin.
-The exact cause of Type I is still unknown, but genetics and viral infections are thought to play a part.2 Treatment for Type I involves taking artificial insulin either by injections via a syringe or insulin pen or a pump, a device that delivers insulin through a catheter underneath the skin.3 Rapid-acting insulin begins decreasing blood sugars within 10-30 minutes and is good to take before eating.
-Long-acting insulin helps stabilize sugars over a longer period of time (20-24 hours).4
+Type 1 diabetes, also referred to as juvenile diabetes, is commonly diagnosed in children and young adults.
+However, older adults can also contract type 1.
+It occurs when the pancreas completely stops producing insulin.
+The exact cause of type 1 is still unknown, but genetics and viral infections are thought to play a part.

-Type II Diabetes, also known as adult onset diabetes, occurs when people become insulin resistant.
+Type 2 diabetes, also known as adult-onset diabetes, occurs when people become insulin resistant.
 Their bodies still produce some insulin, but they aren’t responding to it.
-Type II is usually diagnosed in adults and excess weight and inactivity seem to be contributing factors.5 With childhood obesity on the rise, Type II is becoming more prevalent among children.
-Good diet and exercise habits can sometimes be enough to treat Type II.
-However, some patients must take medication and occasionally, insulin shots.
+Type 2 is usually diagnosed in adults, and excess weight and inactivity seem to be contributing factors.
+With childhood obesity on the rise, type 2 is becoming more prevalent among children.
+Good diet and exercise habits can sometimes be enough to treat type 2.
+However, some patients must take medication and, occasionally, insulin shots.

 Diabetics must test their blood sugar regularly in order to maintain tight control to prevent complications later in life.